prosyslab/unitcon-artifact/README.md

 ## __1. Getting started__
 ### __1.1.
 System requirements__
 To run the experiments in the paper, we used Linux machines with 512GB RAM and Intel Xeon 2.90GHz.
+The experiment requires **XXX** GB storage for Docker images and experimental results.

 Additionally, we assume that the following environment settings are met.
 - Ubuntu 22.04